FARM1120 – Pharmacist, Patient and Society

-The course will provide knowledge about the Norwegian health care system and the pharmacists’ role within this.
+The course in social pharmacy will provide knowledge about the Norwegian health care system and the pharmacists’ role within this.
 It will provide an overview of the use of medicines and challenges related to this, including clinical communication and ethics.
 The course will provide knowledge about the stakeholders in the field of pharmaceuticals and the associated legislation.

 After completing the course

 - you have knowledge about the history of pharmacy and role of pharmacists in the healthcare system in a local and global perspective

-- you have understanding of the terms adherence, concordance, patient safety, and patient's understanding of medicine use
+- you have understanding of the terms adherence, concordance, patient safety, health literacy, and patient's understanding of medicine use

 - you have gained basic knowledge about clinical communication and ethics, and can reflect on professional ethical dilemmas

-- you have knowledge about terminology commonly used in health, disease and pharmaceuticals, an overview of sources to drug use in Norway and the stakeholders in the pharmaceutical market
+- you have knowledge of pharmaceutical terminology and sources for consumption of pharmaceuticals in Norway, and the stakeholders in the pharmaceutical market

 - you will have a basic knowledge of the structure and development of pharmaceutical legislation, as well as the main principles within the field of pharmaceuticals and health